Area and Global Studies Mentorship Program

 Before newly hired faculty arrive

-The unit director will ask three or more AGS faculty to contact her or him, to welcome the new hire and offer assistance with questions about living in the Grand Rapids area (for example, housing, shopping, recreation, etc.).
+The AGS Chair will ask three or more AGS faculty to contact her or him, to welcome the new hire and offer assistance with questions about living in the Grand Rapids area (for example, housing, shopping, recreation, etc.).
 AGS staff will supply information on ordering textbooks, as well as make arrangements for office space and supplies, and a computer, with information about GVSU email accounts, Banner, Blackboard, and upcoming IT seminars.

 General comments about the mentoring role